opsschool/curriculum/networking_201.rst

   Trying 98.138.253.109...
   telnet: connect to address 98.138.253.109: Connection timed out

-You can also send raw data via telnet, allowing you to test entirely by hand.
+You can also send raw data via telnet, allowing you to verify operation of the daemon at the other end.
 For example, we can send HTTP headers by hand:

 .. code-block:: console